Snowflake-Labs/sfquickstarts/site/devlabs/recommendation_engine_aws_sagemaker.md

 This guide will walk you through how to train a recommendation system using Amazon SageMaker with data stored in Snowflake.
 Along the way, we'll introduce you to the power of External Functions in Snowflake, showing you how we can use them to call external API endpoints.
 The lessons found within will serve as an excellent introduction to bringing extensibility to your data pipelines.

 We'll be using the [MovieLens dataset](https://grouplens.org/datasets/movielens/) to build a movie recommendation system.
 We'll use Snowflake as the dataset repository and Amazon SageMaker to train and deploy our Machine Learning model.
 The recommendations are powered by the SVD algorithm provided by the [Surprise](http://surpriselib.com/) python library.

+You can view all source code of this guide on [GitHub](https://github.com/Snowflake-Labs/sfguide-recommender-pipeline).

 ### Prerequisites
 - Familiarity with command-line navigation